It’s a common concern amongst both husbands and wives that a failing business could impact them personally.

 You Set up a Partnership

-Partners are ‘personally liable’ for business debts incured by the partnership so, in this scenario, you could lose your assets, such as a house, if you can’t clear the debt.
+Partners are ‘personally liable’ for business debts incurred by the partnership so, in this scenario, you could lose your assets, such as a house, if you can’t clear the debt.

 Your Business Structure Does Not Offer Limited Liability

-If your partner is a sole trader then he/she is not operating within a limited liability structure anyway, and there is hence no seperation between personal and corporate assets.
+If your partner is a sole trader then he/she is not operating within a limited liability structure anyway, and there is hence no separation between personal and corporate assets.

-In this scenario a creditor, and potentially bailiifs on their behalf, can take possessions jointly belonging to a spouse, as long as the debtor is at least a part owner.
+In this scenario a creditor, and potentially bailiffs on their behalf, can take possessions jointly belonging to a spouse, as long as the debtor is at least a part owner.